TheTeamAMDHackathon/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 As detailed in our innovation strategy, we captured separate, modular datasets for each sub-task.
 These were later merged into a single, comprehensive dataset for training.
 The final merged dataset, [BobLeBuilder_MergedDataset](https://huggingface.co/datasets/LeTeamAMDHackhaton/BobLeBuilder_MergedDataset).
 To allow merging those through LeRobot framework, we optimized camera recording resolution and framerate.

-[Insert image or short video of the teleoperation/dataset capture process here]

 #### 3.3 Training

 The model training phase was conducted on the AMD Developer Cloud.
 We leveraged the computational power of the AMD Instinct™ MI300X GPUs to accelerate the training process, allowing us to iterate quickly and fine-tune our policy using the merged dataset.